Premam: Plot

-2005

-George and his friends get admission to Union Christian College, Aluva.
+In 2005, George, Shambu and Koya get admission to Union Christian College, Aluva.
 One day, while on a ragging streak, George and his friends meet Malar, a new lecturer in their college who happens to have a Tamil background.
 George instantly falls for her and seemingly gets her to feel the same about him.
 He is also impressed by her dancing talents as she performs an outstanding routine with his team.
 Convinced about their love for each other, he extends their relationship and contemplates marriage.
 Simultaneously, George's college teacher, Vimal Sir, also falls for Malar and tries to woo her with the help of his friend, a PT teacher, Shivan.

 Later that year, Malar goes to visit her family in Kodaikanal with her cousin, Arivazhagan, who by tradition is supposed to be her would be.
 Weeks later, it's announced in the college that Malar met with an accident and consequently left her job as the lecturer.
 George and his friends immediately ride to Kodaikanal to see Malar.
 It turns out Malar lost part of her memory due to the injuries suffered in the accident.
 She fails to recognize George and is not able to recall her relationship with him.
 As a result, Malar marries Arivazhagan and a heartbroken George attends her wedding reception with his friends.

-2014

-George, now 30, runs a café with his childhood friend Jojo.
+In 2014, George, now 30, runs a café with his childhood friend Jojo.
 There, he meets 22-year-old Celine and feels an attraction towards her.
 He later realizes that she knew Mary and would walk with her, and they quickly become friends.
 Despite the age difference, George decides to propose to Celine.
 However, she is about to get engaged to a man named Roney Varghese, a cocaine addict.
 Roney continually insults Celine during their engagement, which results in their wedding being called off.
-Roney keeps calling and pestering Celine and this upsets George, who, with his friends, beats Roney up.
+Roney keeps calling and pestering Celine and this upsets George, who with Shambu, Koya and Jojo, beats Roney up.

 Finally, George marries Celine.
 During their wedding reception, Malar arrives with her husband, having been invited by Celine.
-Even though Malar had regained her memory, she did not reveal this to George as he was happy with Celine, and she needed to let things be the way they were.
+After greeting the couple, on their way out it is hinted that Malar seemed to have regained her memory, as suggested by her husband asking why she didn't tell George, but she did not reveal this to him as he was happy with Celine, so she chose to let things be, the way they were.
+George and Malar exchange final looks of understanding and both gain closure.